 WHAT CAMERA GEAR SHOULD YOU TAKE?

 And that’s a tough question.
 After one trip, I weighed my camera gear and it was 15 lbs.
 Well, that’s dumb.
 I use a 16-35 lens, 100-400 lens, tripod, 6 batteries, 6 filters, remote shutter, and a handful of other gear.
 The 16-35 lens, 3 batteries, tripod, polarizer, remote shutter, and the light pollution filter for astro photography are the only gear I actually use.
 Using 8 of the 15 lbs. of gear makes one realize how little gear you should take .
 The extra weight isn’t a problem until the distance get longer.
 My 55 lb pack was heavy by mile 10 and often we hike 15 to 20 miles a day to camp.
 Some gear is required so added weight will happen.
 During the last backpacking trip, my camera with the 16-35 lens, tripod, remote shutter, 3 filters instead of 6 (light pollution filter, polarizer, 10 stop ND), and 3 SD cards (super small and don’t add weight so bring lots of those) was the only gear.
 The smaller camera kit lowered the weight of the backpack and miles were easy.
 Remember, I’m a nature and landscape photographer.
-I’m not photographing wildlife so carrying a telephoto lens isn’t with the effort.
+I’m not photographing wildlife so carrying a telephoto lens isn’t worth the effort.
 My main struggle is choosing the 16-35 or 24-70 lens.
+They're both f2.8.
 I'm not taking both.
 The 24-70 is more versatile, but the 16-35 is better for astro.
 Most of my backpacking trips are focused around the new moon so the 16-35 lens is the better choice for me.
 You may want something different so take some short trips and learn what works for you.